tonikelope/megadown/README.md

 $ /path/to/megadown.sh 'http://megacrypter.com/!xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx!xxxxxxxx'
 ```

-If you have a link list you can download with:
+If you have a link list you can download it with:

 ```
 $ < /path/to/link/list.txt xargs -I % /path/to/megadown.sh %